DFC-AE/PantryServer/README.md

 # PantryServer
-WE bout to get the Fridge BRICKED UP!!!
+In our hands, we bout to get your Fridge BRICKED UP!!!